hharryyf/codeforcepractice/README.md

 The only trick here is solve this problem backward.
 Instead of appending the numbers at the back, consider the string in a backward direction and append the numbers to the front. https://vjudge.net/problem/CodeForces-31E

+264. Skills (diff=2200, greedy and binary search)
+The key observation is we can iterate on how many full-skill we are going to choose and if this number is equal to k, we should choose the k largest skills.
+Then, we should use our remaining coins on maximizing the minimum skills which can be solved by using binary search on final answer. https://vjudge.net/problem/CodeForces-613B